ietf-rats-wg/eat/draft-ietf-rats-eat.md

 the Not Disabled state.
 It could however be that it is reported in a proprietary claim.

-This claim is not extensible so as to provide a common interoperable description of debug status to the relying party.
+This claim is not extensible so as to provide a common interoperable description of debug status to the Relying Party.
 If a particular implementation considers this claim to be inadequate, it can define its own proprietary claim.
 It may consider including both this claim as a coarse indication of debug status and its own proprietary claim as a refined indication.